camaraproject/CarrierBillingCheckOut/documentation/API_documentation/Carrier_Billing_Payment_API.md

 #### 4.2.1 API sequencing

-As described above, the API accomodates 2 distinc processes: one step process (direct request to charge) and two steps process (which requires an intermediate step to confirm/cancel a payment request)
+As described above, the API accommodates 2 distinct processes: one step process (direct request to charge) and two steps process (which requires an intermediate step to confirm/cancel a payment request)

 Following diagram shows the API resources operation sequencing